johannesbook/fuel-guage/README.md

 * 500 uA – 20 mA, theoretical resolution 20 uA
 * 20 mA – 1 A, theoretical resolution 2 mA

 Also a fourth channel measures the voltage through a standard voltage divider.
-See the schematics for the measurement shield for details.
+See the schematics on the measurement shield for details.

-All amplifiers have a first order low-pass filter (~10 Hz) to even out any spikes higher than the Arduino sample frequency (100 Hz).
+All amplifiers have a first order low-pass filter (~10 Hz) to average out any spikes higher than the Arduino sample frequency (100 Hz).
+This means that the measured data is 100% correct, but it's impossible to measure the voltage of spikes shorter than 10 Hz (100 ms).

 The rest should be self-explanatory by looking at the schematics.
 If not just ask me and I'll clarify.